Avashist1998/Avashist1998.github.io/content/posts/maze_game.md

 ### Maze Visualization

 Visualizing the maze requires two main functions, `draw_maze` and `draw_tile` which are defined [here](https://github.com/Avashist1998/maze_game/blob/07cb8f2943dea72f322c4f02b75301312be9b7a6/src/maze_visualization/maze_game_visualization.py#L186-L234).
-The function communicate using the two data classes called  `Tile` and `ScreenSize`.
-This allows the visualization to be agnotic to the value of the tile, and treat each tile the same.
+The function communicates using two data classes called `Tile` and `ScreenSize`.
+This approach makes the visualization independent of the value of the tile and treats each tile equally.
+In other words, the function doesn't need to know what the tile represents in terms of the maze structure, it only needs to know the dimensions of the tile and the screen size to properly display it on the screen.
+This separation of concerns makes the code easier to maintain and modify in the future, as changes to the tile value won't affect the visualization code.

 ```python
 from dataclasses import dataclass